cargo-bins/cargo-binstall/SUPPORT.md

 bin-dir = "{ bin }-{ target }{ binary-ext }"
 ```

 Which provides a binary path of: `sx128x-util-x86_64-unknown-linux-gnu[.exe]`.
-It is worth noting that binary names are inferred from the crate, so long as cargo builds them this _should_ just work.
+It is worth noting that binary names are inferred from the crate, so as long as cargo builds them this _should_ just work.